hazemanwer2000/data-structures-in-c/README.md

 # data-structures-in-c
-Optimized data structures, implemented in ANSI C.
+Optimized and well-documented **Data Structures**, ready for use, implemented in ANSI C.

+This includes implementations of the following:
+  *